-This degree requires that the student completes a research dissertation.
+MA in Psychology by Research (Dissertation)This degree requires that the student completes a research dissertation.
 The student works with a supervisor on a topic of their choice.
 This degree is usually selected by students who enjoy working independently and wish to pursue their interest in a particular topic.
-Students are expected to complete the degree within two years full-time, or four years part-time.
+Students are expected to complete the degree within 1 year full-time, or 2 years part-time.

 PSYC7025 - Multivariate Research Design and Analysis